poliquin/brazilnum/README.md

     >>> validate_cnpj('xp.b30.aw3/0001-84')
     True

-**Note:** because CNPJ can now contain letters, stray letters in the input make an identifier invalid; they are no longer discarded like punctuation:
+**Note:** because CNPJ can contain letters, stray letters in the input make an identifier invalid as of version 0.9.0:

     >>> validate_cnpj('CNPJ: 02.558.157/0001-62')
     False